 Having a hot tub is definitely something worthy that you can consider adding to your house, especially if you love a water feature for relaxing purposes.
-The hydrotherapy function that comes with a hot tub or spa is the best option for people who seek something that helps to improve their health or just simply for entertainment purposes like gathering or party.
+The hydrotherapy function that comes with a hot tub or spa is the best option for people who seek something that helps to improve their health or just simply for entertainment purposes like gatherings or parties.

 No matter what purpose that you’re looking for from a hot tub, just like other water features, regular maintenance is very important when it comes to a hot tub.
 It’s because when someone gets into the tub, they take many organic contaminants in like dead skin cells, shampoo, lotion, sunscreen, makeup, and others.
 Of course, these contaminants may affect the function and condition of the hot tub water.